 And if necessary, our attorneys will take the matter all the way to trial in an effort to win the most compensatory damages and punitive damages the court can grant.
 Note that victims may still be eligible for damages even if they contributed to the accident.
 Learn more about our Las Vegas personal injury attorneys.

 17.1.
 Driving too slowly (NRS 484B.623, 484B.627 & 484B.630)

 Driving too slowly in a left lane is a misdemeanor carrying $50 for a first offense and two (2) demerit points.
 The fine increases with each successive offense.14

 Running a red light is a misdemeanor in Nevada carrying four (4) demerit points.
 The fine in the City of Las Vegas is $305.15

 17.3.
 Failing to yield to a pedestrian at a crosswalk (NRS 484B.283)

 Failing to yield to pedestrians at crosswalks is a misdemeanor as long as there is no accident.
 The fine in the City of Las Vegas is $305, and the DMV tacks on four (4) demerit points.16

 Traffic ticket?
 Call a Nevada criminal defense attorney…

-To talk for free, call our Las Vegas criminal defense attorneys.
+To talk, call our Las Vegas criminal defense attorneys.
 We may be able to reduce or dismiss your charges so you endure no traffic school, demerit points penalties, or insurance rate increases.